 The curriculum we have developed is spiralised, building on their prior knowledge and skills, linking key subject concepts across the whole school, where each curriculum year is divided into 3 or 4 humanity based focuses.
 One curriculum focus a year, children work towards an exciting exit point which we call our 'Big Outcomes' where they can share their learning with parents and friends of the school.

-Each year group has a carefully planned weekly timetable which includes Computing sessions, music lessons in our dedicated music studio, PE lessons with our PE coach, assemblies, English and Maths basics, and foundation subjects work.
-The children in Key Stage 1 and Key Stage 2 have daily whole class reading sessions and take reading books home that they change on a weekly basis.
+Each year group has a carefully planned weekly timetable which includes xomputing sessions, music lessons in our dedicated music studio with specialist staff, PE lessons with our PE coach, assemblies, English and Maths basics, and foundation subjects work.
+The children in Key Stage 1 and Key Stage 2 have daily whole class reading sessions.
 In Foundation Stage, Key Stage 1 and Year 3, children have daily structured phonics sessions following Letters and Sounds from the DfE.
+Children in older year groups also have regular phonics teaching as required.
 Children learn about the French language and culture through a range of activities such as cooking, singing, art and role play.

 We work hard to enrich the learning at Millennium through high-quality displays which include artefacts to stimulate interest, children's work and resources such as word banks and number lines.
 Trips and visits are central to our curriculum and all classes enjoy many carefully chosen trips each year.